nunoleonardo/BmesonppFits/README.md

 git clone https://github.com/MYOMAO/BmesonppFits.git

+All the input files are stored at InputFiles/

+If you do ls, you should see

 ## Get the B+ Fits for pT = 5 - 50 GeV/c ##

 cd  BPlus/

+mkdir -p ROOTfiles

+mkdir -p plotFits/final_roofit/

 source doAnalysis3.sh